Tips to create a strong password

 We strongly encourage you to use different passwords for all of your sensitive information accounts.
 For example, use a unique password for your email and online banking accounts.
 Using different and unique passwords for each account helps to minimize the impact in the event that an someone gains access to one of your accounts.

 Use a variety of numbers, symbols, upper and lower case letters in your password.
-By using a mixture of 8 characters to create your password, it creates over 30,000 possible combinations.
-Overall, it makes your password that much harder to guess.
+Using a mixture of up to 12 characters to craft your password creates an extremely large number of potential combinations and makes your password much harder to guess.

 While creating your password with a mixture of numbers, symbols, upper and lower cases, don't use personal information.
 Pick a random sentence and use the first letter of each word, along with punctuation, as the password.
 For example, "Fred And Wilma Like To Have Ham And Eggs For Dinner" would become "F&Wl2hh&e4d.".
 Please don't use the example as your password.
 Avoid simple passwords like "password1234" or "abcd1234", thieves know people use those passwords and try them first.
 It makes their job easier to gain access to your accounts, by using common passwords.